UniPR-3D: Towards Universal Visual Place Recognition with Visual Geometry Grounded Transformer: Method

 \subsection{Feature Assignment and Agggregation}

-Due to the distinct characteristics of different types of 2D and 3D tokens, we employ different feature aggregation strategies.
-For the 2D \textit{cls token}, 2D \textit{register token}, and 3D \textit{register token}, the number of tokens is relatively small.
-Given the limited number of camera and register tokens, complex matching is unnecessary.
-Therefore, we apply Generalized Mean (GeM) pooling~\cite{gem} combined with MLPs to produce compact and robust global descriptors:
+Due to the heterogeneous nature of 2D and 3D tokens, we adopt tailored aggregation strategies for each type.
+In particular, the 2D \textit{cls tokens} ($\mathbf{f}_{cam}$), 2D \textit{register tokens} ($\mathbf{f}_{reg2d}$), and 3D \textit{register tokens} ($\mathbf{f}_{reg3d}$) are limited in number, rendering complex aggregation schemes unnecessary.
+Instead, we employ Generalized Mean (GeM) pooling~\cite{gem}, preceded and followed by lightweight MLPs, to generate compact and robust global descriptors:

 where $p$ is a learnable pooling parameter controlling the degree of selectivity.
 This simple yet effective aggregation captures the dominant semantic cues of camera and register tokens with high stability.